 The San Joaquin County Department of Public Works (County) and Foothill Sanitary Landfill, Inc. (hereinafter jointly referred to as “Discharger”) respectively own and operate the Foothill Landfill facility in San Joaquin County.
 The facility is an active, municipal solid waste (MSW) landfill near Linden about 17 miles northeast of Stockton, as shown in Attachment A: Location Map (incorporated by reference under Finding 2 below).
 The facility is regulated under the California Water Code, section 13000 et seq.; California Code of Regulations, title 27, section 20005 et seq.
 (Title 27); and the Code of Federal Regulations, title 40, section 258, et seq.
 (40 CFR 258 or “Subtitle D”).
 Applicable Subtitle D regulations are implemented though State Water Resources Control Board (State Water Board) Resolution 93-62.

-The following documents are attached to this Order and hereby incorporated into and made a part of this Order by reference:
+The following documents are attached to this Waste Discharge Requirements (WDRs) Order and hereby incorporated into and made a part of this Order by reference:

 Attachment A – Location Map